Operational amplifier applications: Inverting integrator

-The relationship between input signal and output signal is now
+Op amp integrator explains the output drift adds a small finite DC error voltage:

+Because the circuit is a first-order low-pass filter with a flat response up to its cutoff frequency $\tfrac{1}{2 \pi C_f R_f}$, it only functions as an integrator for frequencies significantly higher than that cutoff.

 Inverting differentiator

-Differentiates the (inverted) signal over time:
+Assuming ideal elements, this circuit differentiates the signal (multiplied by $-RC$) over time:

 where $V_\text{in}$ and $V_\text{out}$ are functions of time.

 The transfer function of the inverting differentiator has a single zero in the origin (i.e., where angular frequency $\omega = 0$).
 The high-pass characteristics of a differentiating amplifier can lead to stability challenges when the circuit is used in an analog servo loop (e.g., in a PID controller with a significant derivative gain).
 In particular, as a root locus analysis would show, increasing feedback gain will drive a closed-loop pole toward marginal stability at the DC zero introduced by the differentiator.

 Synthetic elements

 Inductance gyrator

 Simulates an inductor (i.e., provides inductance without the use of a possibly costly inductor).
 The circuit exploits the fact that the current flowing through a capacitor behaves through time as the voltage across an inductor.
 The capacitor used in this circuit is geometrically smaller than the inductor it simulates, and its capacitance is less subject to changes in value due to environmental changes.
 Applications where this circuit may be superior to a physical inductor are simulating a variable inductance or simulating a very large inductance.

 This circuit is of limited use in applications relying on the back EMF property of an inductor, as this effect will be limited in a gyrator circuit to the voltage supplies of the op-amp.